rust-lang/rust/text/0000-impl-specialization.md

 Such a mechanism is out of scope for this RFC.

+### Refining bounds on associated types

+The design with `default` makes specialization of associated types an all-or-nothing affair, but it would occasionally be useful to say that all further specializations will at least guarantee some additional trait bound on the associated type.
+This is particularly relevant for the "efficient inheritance" use case.
+Such a mechanism can likely be added, if needed, later on.

 # Drawbacks

 Many of the more minor tradeoffs have been discussed in detail throughout.
 We'll